a first look at redwoodJS part 7 - authentication, netlify identity

 export default App

-wraps the Router and takes in a client
+AuthProvider wraps the Router and takes in a client and type which are netlifyIdentity and netlify respectively.

 // api/src/functions/graphql.js